qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    HTML code for map tip

+To display map tips:

+#.
+Select the menu option :menuselection:`View --> Show Map Tips`
+   or click on the |mapTips| :sup:`Show Map Tips` icon of the :guilabel:`Attributes Toolbar`.
+#.
+Make sure that the layer you target is active and has the |checkbox| :guilabel:`Enable Map Tips` property checked.
+#.
+Move over a feature, and the corresponding information will be displayed over.

-To activate map tips, select the menu option :menuselection:`View --> Show Map Tips` or click on the |mapTips| :sup:`Show Map Tips` icon of the :guilabel:`Attributes Toolbar`.
-Map tip is a cross-session feature meaning that once activated, it stays on and apply to any layer in any project, even in future QGIS sessions until it's toggled off.
+Map tip is a cross-layer feature meaning that once activated, it stays on and applies to any map tip enabled layer in the project until it's toggled off.

 .. _figure_display_mapped: